rubic-codes/reflac/README.md

 - **Python 3.6+**: Required to run the script.
 - **FLAC**: The FLAC command-line tool must be installed and available in your system PATH.
-  - On Windows: Download from [Xiph.org](https://xiph.org/flac/download.html) or install via package managers like Chocolatey (`choco install flac`).
+  - On Windows: Download from [Xiph.org](https://xiph.org/flac/download.html).
-  - On macOS: Install via Homebrew (`brew install flac`).
   - On Linux: Install via your package manager (e.g., `sudo apt install flac` on Ubuntu).
 - **Colorama**: Python library for colored terminal output (`pip install colorama`).